Top 17 Chicken Predators & What To Know

 There’s nothing worse than waking up to a chicken coop viciously attacked by chicken predators.
 Before that ever happens to your flock, understanding the 17 common chicken predators can help you identify them, have a better understanding of how these predators attack, and what you can do to protect your birds.

-So, in the name of saving our chickens, here’s our comprehensive article on the most common and dangerous chicken predators, and how to tell which one killed your chickens.
+So, in the name of saving our chickens, here’s our comprehensive article on the most common and dangerous chicken predators and how to tell which one killed your chicken.

 Here is an overview chart of the top threats to your coop.
 Below the chart, we break down each predator, where they live, how they kill, and how you can prevent it from happening.

-In this forum from backyardchickens.com, chicken owners voted on which predator they considered the worst.
+In one chicken forum, chicken owners voted on which predator they considered the worst.
 Can you guess the result?

 Believe it or not, raccoons came in with a whopping total nearly one and a half times that of the runner-up, which was dogs.
-Third and fourth places were hawk and fox, respectively.
+The third and fourth places were hawk and fox, respectively.